dragonflyoss/Dragonfly2/docs/en/user-guide/proxy/containerd.md

 # Use dfget daemon as HTTP proxy for containerd

-Currently, containerd use `ctr` doesn't support private registries with `registry-mirrors`, in order to do so, we need to use HTTP proxy for containerd.
+Currently, `ctr` command of containerd doesn't support private registries with `registry-mirrors`, in order to do so, we need to use HTTP proxy for containerd.

 ## Quick Start